juanjoDiaz/serverless-plugin-warmup/README.md

     timeout: 20
     prewarm: true // Run WarmUp immediately after a deploymentlambda
     source: '{ "source": "my-custom-payload" }'
     sourceRaw: true // Won't JSON.stringify() the source, may be necessary for Go/AppSync deployments
+    concurrency: 5 // Warm up 5 concurrent instances
 ```

 **Options should be tweaked depending on:**